How To Deal With A Demanding Adult Child

 Beth had tried to be more assertive with Emma in the past.
 On occasion she had messaged Emma saying she was too busy to talk, or she’d just avoided answering the phone altogether.

 As we explored this, Beth realised that by ignoring Emma’s calls, she hadn’t been setting healthy boundaries at all—actually, she’d been putting up barriers.
-Beth realised that her options were not limited to either giving Emma all of her time, or none of her time.
+Beth realised that her options were not limited to either giving Emma all of her time, or none of it.
 Instead, she could establish stronger boundaries around time itself, so that she could respond to Emma in a more compassionate way, but within limits.
-This would lovingly encourage Emma to develop greater confidence and resilience.
+This would help Emma develop greater confidence and self-reliance.

 Beth came up with a plan to set some boundaries and let Emma know that she only had a certain amount of free time to offer.
 She came up with some phrases, ready to say the next time she felt that Emma was being demanding.
 She wrote them down so that she had them rehearsed and ready.